gouxiaojuan/pipeline_spatialDE/README.md

 * matplotlib
 ## Use the script
-To use this script you can calculate an SVG of your own data, you need to provide a spatial expression matrix with <strong> row names for cell names, columns for gene names <strong>
+To use this script you can calculate an SVG of your own data, you need to provide a spatial expression matrix with <strong> row names for cell names, columns for gene names </strong>
 and a file with spatial location information
 1. Example of a spatial representation matrix: [Rep11_MOB_0.csv](https://github.com/gouxiaojuan/pipeline_spatialDE/blob/main/example/Rep11_MOB_0.csv)<br>
 2. Example of a file with spatial location information: [MOB_sample_info.csv](https://github.com/gouxiaojuan/pipeline_spatialDE/blob/main/example/MOB_sample_info.csv)<br>